People assaulting doctors should be punished like Terrorists

 All critical patients are referred to tertiary government hospitals where the standard of care obviously diminishes if patients flow in numbers many times more than handling capacity of doctors there.
 Even tertiary private institutes are overburdened.
 Government medical colleges in smaller towns refer the patient indiscriminately.
 This is increasing the cost of healthcare immensely.

 There is a need that indiscriminate referring be stopped.
 There is a need that the cases that can be handled at medical colleges in smaller towns be managed there.
 There is a need that smaller government or private hospitals and nursing homes become well equipped to deal with critical situations.
 But neither the doctors nor the hospitals are responsible for this current situation.
 The reason for this is that doctors are afraid to treat critical patients, nursing homes don't want to create facilities for intensive care and no one wants to admit critical patients.
 Reason is simple.
 In spite of best efforts of doctors, nurses, nursing homes, hospitals and medical colleges; a patient may die.
 After all, doctors are Doctors and not God.
 But, in an event of death of a patient, no one will save the doctor.
 In the event of death of a critical patient, nursing homes are vandalized.
 In the event of death of patients, angry relatives beat duty doctors black and blue like they did to Dr Amle in Parel, Mumbai and Dr Rohan of GMC, Dhule.
 In the event of death of patients, even specialists like Dr Rohit Gupta of Allahabad are not spared.
 Incidents of assault on doctors are commonplace in West Bengal where the administration seems to have closed their eyes on assaults on doctors by their vote bank.
-And now, see the brutality they have done to a young doctor in DY Patil Hospital, Pune.
+We the brutality they did to a young doctor in DY Patil Hospital, Pune.
+In 2019, doctor fought for his life after brutal assault by a mob of 200 who were brought in 2 lorries on dealth of a 90 year old patient at NRS Medical college, Kolkata.
+This happened again at Hindurao Hospital.
+A doctor suffered laceration on scalp when patient relatives assaulted doctors in the casualty after death of a CKD patient.
+In July 2019, doctor was brutally assaulted after death of elderly patient with myocardial infarction at LNJP (MAMC) hospital by a mob, New Delhi.
+And then again it happened in Mumbai.
+15 Relatives assault 3 doctors at Nair Hospital, Mumbai after death of 50 year old critically ill seropositive patient.

-No state is left where voilence on doctors is not seen.
+No state is left where violence on doctors is not seen.

 And not the people are getting bolder and targetting the family members of doctors too.
 Wife of doctor murdered in cold blood in Indore.